Australian Endurance Championship: Production cars

 The CAMS Australian Endurance Championship title was revived in 2011 and contested within the Australian Manufacturers' Championship from that year through to 2015.

+The vacant title would be claimed by the Australian Production Car Series for their 2026 season.

 GT cars

 From 2016, the CAMS Australian Endurance Championship was contested by Australian GT cars.
 The inaugural season included four 101 lap races, at Phillip Island Grand Prix Circuit, Sydney Motorsport Park, Hampton Downs Motorsport Park and the Highlands 101 at Highlands Motorsport Park.
 In 2018, the Australian Endurance Championship was conducted over the three Endurance rounds of the Australian GT Championship, rather than being contested as a separate series.

 Champions

 The following table lists the winners of the Australian Endurance Championship as awarded by the Confederation of Australian Motor Sport.